TheOdinProject/curriculum/foundations/installations/installing_node.md

 if this returns `nvm: command not found` close the terminal and re-open it.

-In macOS 10.15 and above, the default shell is zsh and nvm will look for .zshrc to update, none is installed by default.
+On macOS 10.15 and above, the default shell is now zsh.
+During installation, nvm will look for a `.zshrc` file in your user home directory.
+By default, this file does not exist so we need to create it.

-Simply run the following commands:
+To create the `.zshrc` file and start the nvm installation,  run the following commands:

 ~~~bash
 touch ~/.zshrc